How to Hire Freelance Writers that Magnify Your Inbound Marketing Results

 FACTORS TO CONSIDER BEFORE HIRING FREELANCE WRITERS

-Whether thanks to HubSpot’s courses or to your own resourceful internet researching, you’re now well read and studied in content marketing.
-You know the powerful, positive, long-term impact content marketing has on a business, and perhaps additionally, an inbound marketing strategy.
+As marketers, you know the powerful, positive, long-term impact content marketing has on a business and, perhaps additionally, an inbound marketing strategy.

 On top of all that, you may be a great writer.
 But you also might not be.

 Luckily, being a great writer yourself isn’t at all a prerequisite to dominate at content marketing.
 And even if you are, when you’re running a business you swim in a daily frenzy of competing priorities—all of which vie to distract you from reflecting on and putting words to a page.
 It's a fact among content marketers that writing is hard and time-intensive, no matter who you are.

 Which brings us to...

 You know you won’t be able to tackle all that writing yourself, but you want to further boost your business to success—or maintain some semblance of sanity without some stepping back and delegating.

 If you don't have time to write your own content,